MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-loop-component.md

 :::image type="content" source="images/developer-portal-overview.png" alt-text="A screenshot of the Developer Portal overview page with the Preview in Teams button highlighted":::

-### Setup your dev environment to test in Outlook
+### Set up your dev environment to test in Outlook

 To turn on the Adaptive Card based Loop component in Outlook.com:

 1. Follow the steps on [Teams App Camp (microsoft.github.io)](https://microsoft.github.io/app-camp/) to create a search-based ME.
-1. Create a M365 dev tenant following [these steps](https://developer.microsoft.com/en-us/microsoft-365/dev-program) or login with your test tenant credentials.
+1. Create a Microsoft 365 dev tenant following [these steps](https://developer.microsoft.com/en-us/microsoft-365/dev-program) or sign in with your test tenant credentials.
 1. In the admin center of your test tenant, [enable Targeted Release for everyone](../microsoft-365/admin/manage/release-options-in-office-365.md).
 1. Send an email from the tenant admin account to the help alias: <acloops-preview-help@microsoft.com>.
 Microsoft will verify the admin user and enable support for Loop components for this tenant.